UK Mountains

 I parked at probably the biggest layby in the county on the B4368.
 It was a short road walk to the footpath.
 Being summer, of course it was overgrown so I dodged and whimpered my way past the various stinging nettles and thorn bushes to emerge onto a good track.

-I decided I would have to locate the trig point which I did, in a field, and realised it was not the high point, the tower is.
+I decided I would have to locate the trig point which I did, in a field, and realized it was not the high point, the tower is.

 A short break and I was on my way down, reversing the uphill route and back at the car in just under two hours.